jejen3180/NSL_KDD/README.md

 - **KDDTest-21.TXT**: A subset of the KDDTest+.txt file which does not include records with difficulty level of 21 out of 21

 ---
+# 🔍 License
+You may redistribute, republish, and mirror the ISCX NSL-KDD dataset in any form.
+However, any use or redistribution of the data must include a citation to the NSL-KDD dataset and the paper referenced below.

+References: [1] M. Tavallaee, E. Bagheri, W. Lu, and A. Ghorbani, “A Detailed Analysis of the KDD CUP 99 Data Set,” Submitted to Second IEEE Symposium on Computational Intelligence for Security and Defense Applications (CISDA), 2009.

+---